FAQ

 The results of your test will help your neurologist determine if your problem stems from the brain or nervous system.
 You may need further testing to confirm a diagnosis or determine which treatment is best for you.

-At the end of the consultation, your doctor will usually devise a plan of investigation and further treatment which will be discussed with you and confirmed via a detailed letter to your referring doctor.
+At the end of the consultation, your neurologist will usually devise a plan of investigation and further treatment which will be discussed with you and confirmed via a detailed letter to your referring doctor,

-I’m an existing patient known to my doctor, what do I bring to my next appointment?
+I’m an existing patient known to one of the Neurologists at Northern Neuroscience.
+What do I bring to my next appointment?

 Having a referral enables patients to get a Medicare rebate.